Relevant mStudio API endpoints

 Here, the mStudio passes the ATReK and the user ID as query parameters.
 In principle, you can also use any other part of the URI to pass this information.
 Query parameters are the best option since they often are not included in access logs.

-The extension can use the ATReK by calling the route POST/
+The Extension can use the ATReK by calling the route POST/.

 This route requires the ATReK and the user ID as parameters and responds with an access token on success.
-The returned access token is automatically limited by the scopes of the extension.
+The returned access token is automatically limited by the scopes of the Extension.

 The following diagram visualizes this process: